 “We can’t afford this at the moment.”

-If a company’s budget can be a make or break issue for your product, then realistically you may have to let this sales lead go.
+If a company’s budget can be a make or break issue for your product, realistically you may have to let this sales lead go.
 If not, take the opportunity to delve into why exactly the product is unaffordable.
-Offer the opportunity to show why your product is worth the asking price and make an effort to understand what is causing them to have budgeting concerns.
+Offer the opportunity to show why your product is worth the asking price.
+Make an effort to understand what is causing them to have budgeting concerns.
 Oftentimes this talk isn’t backed up with facts, so there is potential to use that to your advantage.

 Explain that there is no pressure to buy and offer the opportunity for a follow-up demonstration, only to show what exactly your product can accomplish.